 - Possess or consume alcohol while under the age of 21, be intoxicated due to alcohol while under the age of 21, or engage in other conduct violating the University policy on the use of alcoholic beverages.

 - Produce or distribute alcohol except as expressly permitted by law and university policy.

 - Drive while under the influence of alcohol or any other drug.

 - Possess or use a controlled substance, marijuana, or a prescription drug in a manner prohibited.

 Engaging in misconduct can result in a referral to the Dean of Students Office.
-If found responsible for misconduct, students are subject to sanction.
-Sanctions can include probation and educational referrals designed to assist students.
+Students found responsible for misconduct are asigned sanctions, which can include probation and educational referrals designed to assist students.
 Serious or repeated misconduct can result in removal from the residence halls, suspension, and expulsion from UNT.